snimu/blog/contents/hnet-thoughts/article.md

 ### Latent Looping

-Latent looping à la [Geiping et al.](...)
-(LINK) is a good fit for the H-Net architecture: The encoder and decoder of the H-Net can act as the Prelude and Coda respectively, and the main module as the recurrent module.
+Latent looping à la [Geiping et al.](http://arxiv.org/abs/2502.05171) is a good fit for the H-Net architecture: The encoder and decoder of the H-Net can act as the Prelude and Coda respectively, and the main module as the recurrent module.

 I initially thought that this could be used to controll the compute and memory requirements, but it only works for varying sequential compute, not parallel (though varying the number of steps in truncated BPTT does at least vary memory requirements).